Wildebeest Herds on Rolling Hills: Flocking on Arbitrary Curved Surfaces

 \subsection{Solving the Toner-Tu Equations on a Cylindrical Surface}

 To test our numerical implementation of the Toner-Tu equations in the finite element setting for curved surfaces, we begin with the highly symmetrical case of a cylindrical surface.
 The geometry of the cylindrical surface is parameterized using ${\bf r}(\theta, z)=(R \cos \theta, R \sin \theta, z)$.
+Using this parameterization, we seek to analyze the steady-state and the dynamics of ${\bf v}$ for a simplified version of eqn.~\ref{eqn:FullTonerTuCurved},

-In Appendix Section \ref{SectionAppendixCylinderAnalytical}, we present a complete derivation of the steady-state solution of eqn. \ref{eqn:FullTonerTuCurved} using this parameterization, which leads to the result
+in which the neighbor coupling term with coefficient $D$ is neglected.
+In Appendix Section \ref{SectionAppendixCylinderAnalytical}, we first present a complete derivation of the steady-state solution of this equation for the cylinder, which leads to the result

 where ${\bf v}_{ss}$ is the steady-state velocity field, whose only non-zero component is $v^{\theta}$.
 This solution represents a simple circumferential flow around the cylinder coupled to a uniform density field.

-We then derive the dynamics of a relaxation to the steady-state, from an initial condition with the same symmetry of circumferential flow but an arbitrary initial speed.
+We then derive the dynamics of a relaxation to the steady-state, from an initial condition with the same symmetry of circumferential flow and uniform density, but with an arbitrary initial speed.
 Given an initial magnitude $v(0)$ and a uniform density $\rho$, the solution for the time dependent relaxation is given by